 Google’s online advertising platform places paid search results tied to keywords, which advertisers can bid on for placement.
 AdWords also allows you to create Display Ads on certain websites using a similar targeting system.
 Oh, and it may be one of our favorite Google tools because they give qualifying 501(c)(3)s $10,000 of in-kind advertising — every month — as part of the Google Ad Grant program.

 We haven’t fully played around with this Google tool yet, but we hear it’s a good one… Of course, we’re kidding on this.
-Google Analytics is the one thing you must have on your website in order to make data-driven decisions for your digital strategy.
-Some of our favorite metrics within Google Analytics are Landing Pages (which tell you the first page that users access on your website), Goals and Events (which you can configure to see if you’re actually moving the needle forward on your organization’s mission), and a whole slew of tricks and treats that will allow you to creep on your constituency — for good.
+Google Analytics 4 (GA4) is the one thing you must have on your website in order to make data-driven decisions for your digital strategy.
+Some of our favorite metrics within Google Analytics are Landing Pages (which tell you the first page that users access on your website), and engagement rate.
+There are a lot of new metrics in GA4 vs the deprecated Universal Analytics to learn.

 I grew up in Rhode Island, and so for the first 15 years or so of my life, I thought that thing in the hallway of my school that one could drink water from was called a “bubbler.”
 So what happens if I’m working for charity: water and never learned that most people use the term “fountain” (ooh, so fancy) and wondering why my fundraising campaign called “Bubblers of Hope” wasn’t driving the donations I’d hoped for?
 Google Trends can tell me which term is more likely to be searched for — “bubbler” or “fountain” — and drill down by country, state, or even metro area.
 I can look at historical data, and if I look at the last year in the United States, I can break out of my Curse of Knowledge and see that I’ll probably be better off with “Fountains of Hope.”
 If nothing else, it’s worth visiting Google Trends a few times a week to see their of-the-moment search insights.